 Each ward has a councillor representing it on the Working Group.
-In Horsfield: Cllr N. Butterworth, in Lidgett: Cllr S. Cockburn-Price, in Vivary: Cllr J. Cooney.
+In Horsfield: Cllr J. Nixon, in Lidgett: Cllr S. Cockburn-Price, in Vivary: Cllr J. Cooney and in Waterside: Cllr A. Mann.
+Other councillors have also been involved.
 The Working Group has chosen Kirkwells planning consultants to guide it through the process of formulating the Plan.
 It is also receiving lots of support from Pendle Borough Council.

 Neighbourhood Planning was introduced in 2011 through the Localism Act.
 It allows local residents and businesses to have their own planning policies in a Neighbourhood Plan that reflects their priorities, delivers tangible local benefits and has real weight in planning decisions.